Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eDymPpcon4E.md

 ### Transcript

-> how many machines will you add i don't know i don't know if we're gonna add more machines
+> how many machines will you add I don't know I don't know if we're gonna add more machines